quasarbright/quasarbright.github.io/blog/typeInference/typeInference1.md

 Abs
 $$

 We have no idea what the type of $x$ should be, so we just make a `newvar` and let it get solved appropriately with any unification that may happen while inferring the type of the body $e$.
-Whatever type $e$ gets inferred to be is the return type of the function, and $x$'s type is the argument type, so the whole lamdba is inferred to have the type $\tau \rightarrow \tau'$
+Whatever type $e$ gets inferred to be is the return type of the function, and $x$'s type is the argument type, so the whole lambda is inferred to have the type $\tau \rightarrow \tau'$

-It may bother you that $\tau$ is just some type variable that will get solved later, but we use $\tau$ it instead of its "solution" when inferrring the function type.
+It may bother you that $\tau$ is just some type variable that will get solved later, but we use $\tau$ it instead of its "solution" when inferring the function type.
 Why not use its solution as the argument type?
 As it turns out, due to the way unification works, it really makes no difference.
-If we try to unify this function type with some other type, in `unify`, $\tau$ will be `find`ed to have its solution, so it all works out.
+If we try to unify this function type with some other type, in `unify`, $\tau$ will be `find`ed to have its solution before anything else happens, so it all works out.

 This is all well and good for the internal workings of the type checker, but what if I want to _show_ the user of my language what the type of something is?
 It wouldn't be very helpful to say "Oh you want the type of that lambda you wrote?
 It's $a_{22} \rightarrow a_{47}$.
 Have a nice day."
 We want to show the fully solved type.
 We'll get more into that once we implement this in code, but in short, you define a function `findMono`.
 This function recurses on a mono type until it hits a type variable.
 Then, it uses the union find to `find` what this variable "really is", and replaces it with its solution.
 But you actually need to call `findMono` on the solution too, because that type may also contain variables which need to be replaced by their solutions.
 You stop once you hit a variable whose representative in the union find is itself.
 In other words, when `find(a) == a`.

 But the fact that we generate a `newvar` is important for polymorphism.
 Consider inferring the type of the identity function $\lambda x.x$.
 If `newvar` leads to $\tau = a$, we infer the body, $x$, to have type $a$.
 So the whole lambda has type $a \rightarrow a$.
-And if we generalized this, we'd get $\forall a . a \rightarrow a$.
+And `a` will be totally unconstrained.
+So if we generalized this, we'd get $\forall a . a \rightarrow a$.
 So that's where the type variables for polymorphic functions come from.
 The `newvar` in the lambda rule creates the type variables that are eventually "foralled" in polymorphic functions.

 Here is the rule for let: